abhayagiri/beginning-our-day/manuscripts/ay/ay-all.md

 dissatisfaction, discontent, or lack of self-acceptance and let it go.
 There's no time to waste.
 We don't have time to indulge in things like that.
-To a certain extent we need to be strict and firm with ourselves—*Things are okay.
+To a certain extent we need to be strict and firm with ourselves---*Things are okay.
 I'm okay.
 Everyone else here is okay.
 I am good enough and they are good enough, and I don't have to make a problem of who I am or who other people are.* We can let go of all our critical tendencies; they simply don't matter.

 What does matter is that we look into our own hearts to see whether we find conceit there, a self-centered quality.
 Is there pride, ambition, anger, judgment, or self-righteousness there?
-That's why we are here—to look into our own hearts.
+That's why we are here---to look into our own hearts.
 We're not here to look at the structures and forms, like the monastery or other people's actions.
 None of this matters.
 The details don't matter.
 The monastery can be beautifully efficient and well structured, or it can be chaotic, strange, confusing, and disharmonious.
 All that, to a certain extent, doesn't matter.
 What is paramount is looking into our own hearts and asking ourselves, *Am I experiencing suffering or stress?
 What can I do to understand it?
 What can I do to encourage wholesome states of mind and decrease the unwholesome states?*

 This is our work, and we don't have that much time to do this work, because we never know how much time we have or when we're going to die.